 A friend looked at my screen the other day and asked why I had three different AI chats open, switching between them, wasn’t that confusing?
-I thought about it, and honestly there’s no grand system.
-Just a few habits that built up from using them, the kind of thing you settle into after stepping on a few rakes.
+I thought about it, and honestly, it’s just a handful of habits that built up from using them.

 Which AI should you use for what?